7 June 2026

 Cairn Gorm

 After that, we drove to Cairn Gorm mountain, to look for Ring Ouzel.
 When we arrived, Felix and Josh had already seen a male fly from the car park to the midstation.
-We waited for the others to arrive before making to trek up.
+We waited for the others to arrive before making the trek up.
 We saw a few Meadow Pipits on the way, as well as a single Wheatear.

 Meadow Pipit